 Childhood Asthma Treatment in Santa Barbara, CA

 Asthma is a chronic lung disease that makes it difficult for air to pass through your lungs properly.
 It can start at any age and nearly 26 million Americans have asthma, 7 million of them being children.
 Unfortunately, there is no cure of asthma.
 However, with proper management, people living with asthma can live completely normal and healthy lives without asthma.
 Dr. Charish Barry is a board-certified pediatrician with extensive experience diagnosing and treating children with asthma.
-Call (805) 845-1221 to schedule an appointment at our office in Santa Barbara, CA today!
+Call (805) 845-1221 to schedule an appointment at our pediatric clinic in Santa Barbara, CA today!

 The Causes of Asthma